• Home

 Music in its own right is a very effective form of therapy.
 When music is combined with massage it can create a relaxing atmosphere, block out conversation or other office noises from the next room, keep your clients from feeling obligated to talk to you, and even signal that an hour has come and gone.

 How important is music for some people?
 I remember one massage I received and the massage therapist told me they were going to play the radio because they could “only listen to so much classical music”.
 I felt a little annoyed by that choice; I would have preferred silence.
-Needless to say, I have not went back there again.
+Needless to say, I have not gone back there for another massage.
 Although a practitioner’s preference is important when choosing music, the client should be asked about their music preferences.

-I have found great albums in a lot of different places over the years.
-I have went to Barnes and Noble, found some in the $1 spot at Target, dug some treasures up at Goodwill, and magically downloaded mp3’s from iTunes and Amazon.
-I have used CD players, my desktop, my laptop, and now my mp3 player.
-I have heard some practitioners have started using Pandora and Spotify to stream music.
-If you have been a massage therapist for years and looking for something new, or just starting out and looking for a group of CD’s please your new clients- Here are a few of my top choices for massage music over the years.
+I have been a massage therapist for a long time (20 years!) and have found great albums in a lot of different places over the years.
+I have gone to Barnes and Noble, found some in the $1 spot at Target, dug some treasures up at Goodwill, and magically downloaded mp3’s from iTunes and Amazon.
+I have used CD players, my desktop, my laptop, my mp3 player, and my smartphone.
+If you have been a massage therapist for years and looking for something new, or just starting out and looking for a group of CD’s please your new clients- Here are a few of my (and my clients!) top choices for massage music in my tenure.

 Michael Strening Jr.

-Michael is a Chicago based pianist who credits massage therapy with his return to music after suffering from severe wrist pain.
+Michael is a Chicago-based pianist who credits massage therapy with his return to music after suffering from severe wrist pain.
 Cool, huh?
 The best part is that his music is absolutely amazing!
+I wrote a full review of just his music here if you want to learn more about his story and music (Michael Strening Jr.).
 I highly suggest you check him out.
-He has two albums: “Falling Water” and “Mist and Sand”.
+He has three albums: “Falling Water”, “Mist and Sand” and “Winter”.
 You will have to buy them to figure out which one is best.
-Here is a hint; They are both great.
+Here is a hint; They are all great.

 Buy “Falling Water” on Amazon